garibaldiviolin/phonebilling/README.md

 }
 ```

  - `/phonebill/` - responds a detailed phone bill based on the source phone number and / or period given in this URL.
 The source phone number must always be informed (same format as detailed above), but the period is optional (mm/yyyy format, where mm is the month, and yyyy is the year).
-If the period is not informed, the application will consider that it's the last month's period (based on the request's current date).
+If the period is not informed, the application will consider as the last month's period (based on the request's current date).
 Example: /phonebill?source=11999999999&period=10/2018

 JSON returned format:
 ```